Creating a pond is one of the best things you can do for garden wildlife and it makes an attractive garden feature.

 Don't forget to cater for pollinators with your pond, too.
 Discover five of the best pond plants for pollinators.

 Here are four essential steps to keeping your pond healthy in autumn.

 Remove old leaves

 Remove rotting leaves, from pond plants and surrounding plants, with a net as they give off noxious chemicals when they decay.

 Rake out excess vegetation.
 Wildlife needs aquatic plants for shelter, but too many will choke the pond.

 Tidy up plants

 Cut off and remove fading leaves and flowers that will fall into the pond and decompose, polluting the water.

-Remove blanketweed.
+Remove blanketweed and duckweed.
 Wildlife may shelter here, so leave it at the side of the pond for a few days while creatures escape.